Home » Recipes » Main Dish Recipes » Italian Sausage and White Beans Skillet

 • 2 cloves garlic minced

-• 1 medium sweet red or green pepper
+• 1 medium sweet bell pepper (any color)

 • 14.5 ounces canned diced tomatoes with their juice